 A misplaced ground lead here would at best kill the signal, and very likely blow the device under test.

-A much safer and commonly used method is to use two probes, invert one channel and use math to subtract one channel from the other, so now we only display the differential signal, and all perfectly safe.
+A much safer and commonly used method is to use two probes, invert one channel and use math to subtract one channel from the other, so now we only display the differential signal, and all perfectly safely.

 However, there are also limitations.
-It requires two channels and one math channel to produce one trace and any imbalance between the probes will result in skew between channels and low CMRR (Common Mode Rejection Ratio)
+It requires two channels and one math channel to produce one trace, and any imbalance between the probes will result in skew between channels and low CMRR (common-mode rejection ratio)

 So often a more elegant solution is required.